Port Pipavav: Cargo operations

+Port characteristics

 The port is along the major trade routes and is close to the major Indian Port of Nhava Sheva (about 160 Nm).
 It has been dredged to 14.5 m draft.
-There are 8 Quay cranes for containers and 2 mobile harbor cranes for handling bulk cargo.
-It is a captive reefer port.
+There are 8 quay cranes for containers and 2 mobile harbor cranes for handling bulk cargo.
+For refrigerated shipping, the port is operated by a single entity i.e. it is a captive port.